-Many of us are confident chatting to family and peers.
+Many of us are confident chatting with family and peers.
 This kind of talk is familiar, unstructured, and informal.
-You may feel comfortable talking with people from the same generation or similar background to you.
+You may feel comfortable talking with people of the same generation or similar background to you.
 However, the world of work takes you out of this comfort zone entirely.

 As an employee, you may face dozens of customers every day, relate to people from all walks of life, and understand and take into account their concerns.
 You may need to work closely with a team to complete an important project.
 Or you may need to persuade others of the benefit of a product or service.

 Take time now to work on your interpersonal communication skills – to perfect your ability to read others by taking the time to converse with people in multiple situations.
 Empathy and compassion are essential elements of successful communication so consider where you can find the chance to work on these skills.

 Temporary, part-time or volunteer work can offer fantastic opportunities.
 Choose openings that take you out of your comfort zone, perhaps working with kids or seniors.
 A wide variety of communications experience will look great on your resume.

 2. Succinct Written Communication

 If you thought that was it, having learned to write when you finished grade school, you might be mistaken.
 Impeccable written communication is vital in the world of work: you will need to communicate with colleagues, customers, and perhaps even the public through the written word.